Malaysian teenager forced to become a scammer after falling for job ad

 In a Zoom interview on April 19, Mr Heng Zhi Li, 31, a lawyer who is representing the 16 Malaysians, said: "We found out most of the victims were from Malaysia or Singapore.
 They were telling me that because Malaysia and Singapore share almost the same culture... they can communicate very easily.

-"Every day, they were given a name list of people from Malaysia and Singapore to contact through Facebook and Instagram."
+"Every day, they are given a name list of people from Malaysia and Singapore to contact through Facebook and Instagram."

 Both Mr Heng and Malaysia's Ambassador to Cambodia Eldeen Husaini Mohd Hashim did not know if there were any Singaporeans working in the scam syndicates in Cambodia.